The Munich Open-access Cuneiform Corpus Initiative (MOCCI)

 The Munich Open-access Cuneiform Corpus Initiative (MOCCI):

-A key objective of the newly established Chair for the Ancient History of the Near and Middle East is the promotion of the digital humanities and easily accessible open-access data in order to widely disseminate, facilitate, and promote the active use and understanding of official inscriptions and archival texts of the Middle East in Antiquity, with an initial focus on those of ancient Mesopotamia (written in the cuneiform script and in the Akkadian and Sumerian languages), in academia and beyond.
-Headed by Prof. Dr. Karen Radner and Dr. Jamie Novotny, the MOCCI research staff seeks to create new and innovative ways for users to access the important and varied contents of numerous geo-referenced and linguistically-annotated editions of ancient records, primarily from the first millennium BC.
+A key objective of the Chair for the Ancient History of the Near and Middle East is the promotion of the digital humanities and easily accessible open-access data in order to widely disseminate, facilitate, and promote the active use and understanding of official inscriptions and archival texts of the Middle East in Antiquity, with an initial focus on those of ancient Mesopotamia (written in the cuneiform script and in the Akkadian and Sumerian languages), in academia and beyond.
+Headed by Prof. Dr. Karen Radner and Dr. Jamie Novotny, and in collaboration with Prof. Dr. Enrique Jiménez and Prof. Dr. Walther Sallaberger of LMU’s Institute for Assyriology and Hittitology, the MOCCI research staff seeks to create new and innovative ways for users to access the important and varied contents of numerous geo-referenced and linguistically-annotated editions of ancient records, primarily from the first millennium BC.
 Our aim is to make many of the rich primary sources of Assyria, Babylonia, and their contemporaries available online for free in a fully searchable and richly annotated (lemmatized) format.

 A presentation of the project by Prof. Dr. Karen Radner and Dr. Jamie Novotny is given in "Official Inscriptions of the Middle East in Antiquity: Online Text Corpora and Map Interface" in De Santis, Annamaria & Rossi, Irene (eds.)
 2018, Crossing Experiences in Digital Epigraphy.
 From Practice to Discipline (Warsaw: De Gruyter Open), pp. 141-154.